 Senbei: Japanese Rice Cracker Recipe using Microwave

-Concerning the producing method of Senbei by machine, typically the non-glutinous rice Uruchi-Mai is first pressed and crushed into powder, then steamed, kneaded, molded into a round shape, dried, and baked.
+In machine manufacturing, after Uruchi-Mai rice is pressed and crushed into powder, it is steamed, kneaded, typically molded into a round shape, dried, and baked.

-In contrast, you can see a traditional making of Senbei in the video above where a Japanese Senbei artisan is making the rice crackers.
+In contrast, the video above shows a traditional way of making senbei, where a Japanese senbei artisan is grilling the crackers.

-From the video, you might think that you can’t make Senbei at home because the traditional method looks like it needs skills.
+From the video, you might not think that you can make senbei at home because the method looks like it requires skills.

-But if you just have leftover cooked rice in your home, you can easily make the Japanese treat with a microwave oven.
+But in reality, just with leftover rice, you can easily make the Japanese treat using a microwave oven.

-- Sprinkle some salt over leftover white rice and mix lightly.
-It is also good to put some soy sauce or add in some Furikake seasoning, instead of salt
+- Sprinkle some salt on cooked white rice and mix lightly.
+It is also good to use soy sauce or Furikake seasoning instead of salt.

-- Place the seasoned rice on a sheet of cooking paper and cover with another paper
+- Place the seasoned rice on a sheet of cooking paper and cover it with another.

-- Press and crush the rice with hands, then flatten it out as thinly as possible with a rolling pin or the like
+- Press and crush the rice by hand.
+Then flatten it out as thinly as possible with a rolling pin or the like.

-- Remove the upper paper and microwave the flattened rice at 500w for 5 minutes or so
+- Remove the upper paper and microwave the flattened rice at 500 Watts for about 5 minutes.

-- Let it cool down, then break into bite-size pieces
+- Let the rice cool down, and then break into bite-size pieces.

-- Ready to eat.
-Enjoy the Senbei rice crackers!
+- Now it’s ready to eat.
+Enjoy the crackers!